jundalisay/superb/content/en/research/pythagoras/sentences/symbols.md

-+++
-title= "Pythagoric Sentences= The Symbols" date= 2015-09-09 image= "/covers/sentences.jpg" description= "From The Protreptics Of Iamblichus" author= "Iamblichus" linkb= "/research/pythagoras/sentences/strobeus" linkbtext= "Strobeus" linkf= "/research/pythagoras/sentences/tetractys" linkftext= "Tetractys"
-+++
+---
+title: "Pythagoric Sentences: The Symbols"
+date: 2022-04-10
+# date: 2022-04-13
+image: /covers/sentences.jpg
+description: "The Protreptics Of Iamblichus"
+author: Iamblichus
+# icon: /icons/spmat.png
+---

 As we live through soul, it must be said that by the virtue of this we live well; just as because we see through the eyes, we see well through the virtue of these.